endjphilip/Skills/README.md

-# Here you can get acquainted with my Python skills.
+# Here you can get acquainted with my hard skills.